 The pyramids.
 Stonehenge.
 Machu Picchu.
 The Acropolis.
 These man-made structures point to early civilisations, some of which are still shrouded in mystery.
 Yet these sites have become symbols of their modern-day countries.

 Zimbabwe has its own such monument in the south-east of the country, and it is called Great Zimbabwe (Dzimba-dza-mabwe, Houses of Stone).

 When Rhodesia became independent in 1980, the country took the name of the monument, and the nation itself was called Zimbabwe.
-A collection of soapstone birds, found at the Great Zimbabwe site, have become the nation’s emblem, a central feature on the country’s flag.
+One of the soapstone birds, found at the Great Zimbabwe site, has become the nation’s emblem, a central feature on the country’s flag.

 One of the original soapstone birds.
 Source: Journey Through Zimbabwe, 1990.

 The structures at Great Zimbabwe are the largest, and second-oldest, in sub-Saharan Africa.
 They have captured the imagination of locals and explorers alike.
 In 1531, Vicente Pegado, a Portuguese army captain from the trading port at Mozambique, described the area as follows:

 “Among the gold mines of the inland plains between the Limpopo and Zambezi rivers there is a fortress

 built of stones of marvelous size, and there appears to be no mortar joining them….
 This edifice is almost surrounded by hills, upon which are others resembling it in the fashioning of stone and the absence of mortar, and one of them is a tower more than 12 fathoms [22 m] high.
 The natives of the country call these edifices Symbaoe, which according to their language signifies court.”